Canada confirms 278 cases of monkeypox | www.lokmattimes.com

 Canada confirms 278 cases of monkeypox

-Ottawa, July 1 Canada's Chief Public Health Officer Theresa Tam has confirmed a total of 278 cases of monkeypox in the country as of June 29.
+Canada's Chief Public Health Officer Theresa Tam on Thursday confirmed a total of 278 cases of monkeypox in the country as of June 29.

-The cases had been reported nationally, including four cases from British Columbia, five from Alberta, 67 from Ontario and 202 from Quebec, the top doctor said on Thursday.
+The cases had been reported nationally, including four cases from British Columbia, five from Alberta, 67 from Ontario and 202 from Quebec, the top doctor said.

-Tam reiterated that the risk of exposure to monkeypox virus is not exclusive to any group or setting, Xinhua news agency reported.
+Tam reiterated that the risk of exposure to the monkeypox virus is not exclusive to any group or setting.

 According to Tam, the latest epidemiological data show that the majority of the cases are male and range between 20 and 69 years of age.

 Monkeypox is a sylvatic zoonosis that may cause infections in humans and the disease usually occurs in forested parts of Central and West Africa.
-It is caused by the monkeypox virus which belongs to the orthopoxvirus family, according to the World Health Organisation.
+It is caused by the monkeypox virus which belongs to the orthopoxvirus family, according to the World Health Organization.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app